persts/BBoxEE/use-cases/fine-tune-models.md

 cd ~/fine-tune
 python lib/BBoxEE/cloud/annotate_yolov5.py lib/BBoxEE/demo models/md_v5a.0.0.pt 1280 64 0.7
 ```
-Reviewing and correcting bounding boxes in BBoxEE take very little resources and can be run on a very minimal computer.
+Reviewing and correcting bounding boxes in BBoxEE requires very little resources and can be run on a very minimal computer.
 If your don't have a GPU but have access to a cloud based GPU instance, you could run the batch annotation process on the cloud then download the data and edit on a basic laptop.

 If you have an existing dataset with image level labels, you may be interested in [this use case](existing-dataset.md).